masimkhan-dev/weather-app/README.md

 # Weather App 🌤️
 A modern weather application built with React, Vite, and Redux that provides real-time weather data.
 Users can search for any city and get up-to-date weather conditions such as temperature, humidity, wind speed, and more.
-The app supports both metric and imperial units and allows users to switch between them easily.

 # Features ✨
 🔍 City Search: Search for real-time weather data of any city.